Health Encyclopedia

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z A-Z Listings

 Fainting (syncope) is a temporary loss of consciousness.
 It's often called passing out.
 It happens when blood flow to the brain is reduced.
 Near-fainting (near-syncope) is like fainting, but you don't fully pass out.
-Instead, you feel like you are going to pass out, but don't actually lose consciousness.
+Instead, you feel like you are going to pass out but don't lose consciousness.

 Signs and symptoms

-• Feeling lightheaded or like you are going to faint
+• Lightheaded or like you are going to faint.

 Causes

-Fainting typically happens when your blood pressure or heart rate suddenly drops, and not enough blood flows to your brain.
+Fainting usually happens when your blood pressure or heart rate suddenly drops and not enough blood flows to your brain.

 Common minor causes include: